somenath203/next-finance-tracker/README.md

 2. **Real-Time Tracking:** Add and visualize incomes and expenses in real-time.
 3. **Data Management:** Edit and delete income or expense entries.
 4. **Profile Management:** View comprehensive user details in the profile section.
-5. **Custom Categories:** Add new categories for income and expenses from profile section.
+5. **Custom Categories:** Add new custom categories for income and expenses from profile section.
 6. **Filtering:** Apply filters to view specific incomes or expenses.
 7. **Dashboard Summary:** View a summarized dashboard with pie charts for better visualization.